Health officials around the world agree: the superbug crisis has reached the “red alert” stage.

 Preventing infection can be accomplished with simple measures:

 - Better handwashing practices.
-Seventy percent of adults admits they’ve bypassed the soap in public bathrooms, and most of us don’t wash for the recommended 20 seconds.
+Seventy per cent of adults admit they’ve bypassed the soap in public bathrooms, and most of us don’t wash for the recommended 20 seconds.
 It’s important to wash with soap and warm water after coughing, sneezing, blowing your nose, feeding your pet, gardening, or visiting a sick person.

 Superbugs won’t be vanquished any time soon, but the good news is, we’re well equipped to control the conditions that unleashed them.